justin_oaks 2 years ago

 The YouTube app defaults to auto-play on, and even after turning it off, sometimes it'll turn back on.

-• fsmv a year ago
+• fsmv 2 years ago

 I just delete things from watch history if I don't want it recommended.
 I haven't had auto play turned on for a very long time.

-• justin_oaks a year ago
+• justin_oaks 2 years ago

 I know I can do that, but I'd rather not have to bother.
 It's actually easier to open a video in a separate app.
 In the YouTube app on my phone I can tap the Share button and then send it to the NewPipe app.
 Easy-peasy.